raspberrypilearning/animated-story/en/step_1.md

 <div style="flex-basis: 175px; flex-grow: 1">
 Explore this animated story.

-+ Scroll down on the page to watch the images load
++ Scroll down the page to watch the images load
 + Click on the links on the navbar at the side to see the different pages
 + Scroll down the page to see the different interactive features